 Full stack product suite.
 The KORE mission is clear-to simplify the complexities of IoT and help clients deploy, manage, and scale their mission critical IoT Solutions.
 KORE has built a platform that allows it to be a trusted advisor to its clients in serving them in three areas CaaS, IoT Managed Services/Solutions, and Analytics, which KORE refers to as "CSA," or connectivity, solutions, and analytics.
-KORE offers aone-stop shop for enterprise customers seeking to obtain multiple IoT services and solutions from a single provider.
+KORE offers a one-stop shop for enterprise customers seeking to obtain multiple IoT services and solutions from a single provider.
 Its product scope is as described below:

-Product line Products Product description Primary pricing method Connectivity 72% of Q2 2021 and full year 2020 revenue Connectivity as a Service (CaaS) IoT Connectivity services offered through our IoT platform 'KORE One' Our connectivity solutions allow devices to seamlessly and securely connect anywhere in the world across any connected network, which we call our multiple devices, multiple locations, multiple carriers CaaS value prop Per subscriber per month for lifetime of device (7-10 years and growing) Connectivity Enablement Connectivity Management Platform as a Service (or individual KORE One engine) Long-term customer relationships as a Service (CEaaS) Cellular Core Network as a Service (cloud native HyperCore) IoT Device Management Services Outsourced platform-enabled services (e.g., logistics, configuration, device management) Sourcing of 3rd party devices globally, device design and selection services Upfront fee per device or per device per month IoT Solutions 28% of Q2 2021 IoT Security KORE's SecurityPro SaaS platform and full year 2020 revenue Location Based Services (LBS) KORE's PositionLogic SaaS platform and LBS APIs Per subscriber per month
+Product line Products Product description Primary pricing method Connectivity 72% of Q2 2021 and full year 2020 revenue Connectivity as a Service (CaaS) IoT Connectivity services offered through our IoT platform 'KORE One' Our connectivity solutions allow devices to seamlessly and securely connect anywhere in the world across any connected network, which we call our multiple devices, multiple locations, multiple carriers CaaS value prop Per subscriber per month for lifetime of device (7-10 years and growing) Connectivity Connectivity Management Platform as a Service (or individual KORE One engine) Long-term customer relationships Enablement as a Service (CEaaS) Cellular Core Network as a Service HyperCore) IoT Device Outsourced platform-enabled services (e.g., logistics, configuration, device management) Upfront fee per device or per Management Services Sourcing of 3rd party devices globally, device design and selection services device per month IoT Solutions 28% of Q2 2021 and full year 2020 revenue IoT Security KORE's SecurityPro SaaS platform ana juu yeur 2020 revenue Location Based Services (LBS) KORE's PositionLogic SaaS platform and LBS APIs Per subscriber per month